 Purposes of Neuropsychological Testing

-Testing for Developmental Issues Neuropsychological Testing
+Testing for Developmental Issues

 Testing for Medical Issues

 Neurological testing can assess cognitive function in individuals with neurological conditions like Alzheimer’s disease, Parkinson’s disease, multiple sclerosis, epilepsy, or traumatic brain injury.
 It can also assess the cognitive abilities and areas of impairment after stroke.
-The test results can help determine the extent of progression or improvement and how best to support the person.
+The results can help determine the extent of progression or improvement and how best to support the person.

 Neuropsychological Testing for Diagnosis